MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `description` | `String` | ** **Required.**                      |
 | `bashCommand` | `String[]` | ** **Required.**                      |

+This Method Generate Text Format For Deployment Detail That You Want To Add It To ReadMe File.

 * AddDeploymentDetails(generator, deploymentsDetails)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `deploymentsDetails` | `IEnumerable<Deployment>` | ** **Required.**                      |

+This Method Generate Text Format For Deployment Detail That You Want To Add It To ReadMe File.

 * AddFAQ(generator, question, answer)